Different Types of Patent Searches: Everything You Need to Know

 What is Freedom to Operate Search?

-An FTO analysis is a due diligence process which focuses on finding out any active patents or pending patent applications that may hinder your freedom to operate.
+A Freedom to Operate search is a due diligence process which focuses on finding out any active patents or pending patent applications that may hinder your freedom to operate.

 Why is conducting FTO Search Important?

 This process is quite important as it provides you with a risk assessment of your product getting into a legal suit in the near future.
 It also allows you to check on risk assessment for patent infringement.
-Not only that, conducting an FTO Search helps you get a clear idea about the licensing needs and even helps you to move product development in a right direction.
+Not only that, conducting an FTO Search helps you get a clear idea about the licensing needs and even helps you to move product development in the right direction.

 What to do if there exist patents which limit your freedom to operate?